Ammariyeh

-Ammariyeh (عماريه) (Note: Also romanized as ʿAmmārīyeh) is a village in Goli Jan Rural District of the Central District of Tonekabon County, Mazandaran province, Iran.
+Ammariyeh (عماريه) (Note: Also romanized as ʿAmmārīyeh) is a village in Goli Jan Rural District of the Central District in Tonekabon County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,682 in 749 households.
 The following census in 2011 counted 2,483 people in 767 households.
-The 2016 census measured the population of the village as 2,395 people in 848 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,395 people in 848 households, the most populous in its rural district.